tjvantoll/articles/nativescript/app-sync/article.md

 ![](appsync-android.gif)
 ![](appsync-ios.gif)

-The AppSync plugin’s `sync()` method also accepts a callback function as a second parameter which reports progress of the `sync` function.
+The AppSync plugin’s `sync()` method also accepts a callback function as a second parameter, which reports on the `sync()` method’s progress.
 Here’s what that looks like in action.

 ``` TypeScript
 import * as application from "tns-core-modules/application";